ABUCKY0/heliohost-discord-bot/README.md

 - `/list` Lists all tags in the database

 ### Additional Commands
-> These (besides `/ping`) will likley be removed, since they were initally created so I could get used to working with discord.js
 - `/ping` Shows the ping of the bot.
-- `/about` Shows information about the bot.
-- `/server` Shows information about the server.
-- `/user` Shows information about the user.

 # Other notes